Progenetix - GeoLocation

 The geographic point object uses the default units from the

-[DCMI point scheme](http://dublincore.org/documents/dcmi-point/)and avoids
+[DCMI point scheme](http://dublincore.org/documents/dcmi-point/) and

-optional representation in non-standard units.
+avoids optional representation in non-standard units.
+It consists of an

 properties: